Skip to content

 Franchise pitfalls?

-Underestimating operating costs, over-optimistic revenue projections, high royalty percentages compounding with poor unit economics, limited flexibility to cut costs, brand damage from other franchisees.
-Thorough DD essential.
+Underestimating operating costs, over-optimistic revenue projections, high royalty percentages compounding with poor unit economics, limited flexibility to cut costs, and brand damage from other franchisees.
+Thorough due diligence is what tends to surface these risks early.

 Why does changing annual revenue affect my ROI so much more than changing the franchise fee?